Dry Skin and Itching

 Moisturizer, such as a skin cream or ointment (petroleum jelly), protects your skin better than lotion.

 - Consider using a humidifier if the air inside your home is very dry.
+Follow the directions for cleaning the machine.

 - Protect your lips with a lip balm that contains petroleum jelly or mineral oil.